Optimizing Allreduce Operations for Modern Heterogeneous Architectures with Multiple Processes per GPU: Background

 While the ring algorithm improves the locality of communication over other tree-based approaches, there remains a large variability among these neighboring messages.
 Assuming there are $4$ processes per node, two processes on each node will communicate only intra-node messages, while the other two will either send to or receive from a neighboring node.

 Multi-lane collectives~\cite{lane} reduce the variability between message costs through node-awareness.
 The multi-lane all-reduce, detailed in Algorithm~\ref{alg:lane}, first performs a reduce-scatter on-node so that each process within the node holds a fraction of the buffer.
 Then, each process performs an all-reduce with its corresponding process on each other node.
 Finally, the reduced buffer portions are gathered among all processes within a node.
 Each process sending an equal portion of the buffer allows for the operation to better reach injection bandwidth limits since per-process inter-node messages are reduced in both size and count.
-Multi-lane algorithms have shown to greatly improve the performance of collectives on many-core architectures and heterogeneous systems requiring copies of the device buffer to host memory~\cite{gpu_c2c_lane}.
-This paper presents a novel extension and analysis of these algorithms to GPU-aware all-reduce operations on heterogeneous systems using remote direct memory access (RDMA) communication.
+Multi-lane algorithms have shown to greatly improve the performance of collectives on older many-core architectures and heterogeneous systems requiring copies of the device buffer to host memory~\cite{gpu_c2c_lane}.
+This paper presents a novel extension and analysis of these algorithms to GPU-aware all-reduce operations on heterogeneous systems using GPUDirect RDMA communication; this paper also justifies their continued applicability on modern systems requiring copies between host and device memory.